 Post-October 2019 starters that reach their registration end date will have been through a completion review.
-This will have affected only their fee-status in the final year of registration, (fee free or feepaying depending on the outcome of the completion review.)
+This will have affected only their fee-status in the final year of registration.
 Successfully passing completion review does not adjust the students' registration end date.
 If a post-October 2019 starter will not be able to submit by the end of their maximum period of registration, they must submit an application (RDCom6) to extend their end date.